• Portrait of Jody Haigh

 After spending four years as a postdoctoral fellow at the Samuel Lunenfeld Research Institute at Mount Sinai hospital in Toronto, Dr. Haigh held a position as an assistant professor at Ghent University in Belgium and ran his own research group at the VIB.
 He was then recruited to the Australian Centre for Blood Diseases (ACBD) at Monash University in Melbourne, Australia on a Larkin’s Fellowship as an associate professor.

-In 2018, he returned to Canada as an associate professor of pharmacology and therapeutics and established his research group at the Research Institute in Oncology and Hematology at CancerCare Manitoba/University of Manitoba Bannatyne campus.
+In 2018, he returned to Canada as an associate professor of pharmacology and therapeutics and established his research group at the Paul Albrechtsen Research Institute at CancerCare Manitoba/University of Manitoba Bannatyne campus.

 Throughout his career, Dr. Haigh has developed and used novel mouse embryonic stem cell-based transgenic technologies to study genes involved in cardiovascular and hematopoietic development and disease-related processes.

-His publications have been cited more than 7,000 times.
+His publications have been cited more than 10,000 times and has an H-index of 53.

 • Education